Why Are Vincent Van Gogh’s Paintings So Valuable?

 Vincent van Gogh is one of the most well-known and influential artists.
 He is considered the most important Dutch artist since Rembrandt.

 Vincent van Gogh was an extremely prolific artist who painted over 900 works of art during his short lifetime.
 His work is appealing, and his use of colors and brushstrokes help make his art genuinely unique.
-He inspired many art movements and artists; Van Gogh left us a legacy of his art and his letters and thoughts.
+He inspired many art movements and artists; Van Gogh left us a legacy of his art, letters, and thoughts.

 Table of Contents